Doctrinal basis, its applications and implementation at St. Paul’s Anglican Church – Rakaia District

 promote true worship of God – worship in spirit and truth;

 proclaim the Lordship of Christ over all creation, working in every sphere to advance the values and purposes of his Kingdom, in accordance with his justice and righteousness;

 nurture full communion with other faithful Anglican churches, dioceses and provinces.

 SECTION 3: IMPLEMENTATION

-- St. Paul’s Anglican Church seeks to uphold the Doctrinal Basis and implement its purposes and aims through a traditional Anglican structure.
+St. Paul’s Anglican Church seeks to uphold the Doctrinal Basis and implement it’s applications through a traditional Anglican structure, provided through our affiliation to the Church of Confessing Anglicans Aotearoa New Zealand.
 This responsibility involves all the members of the church, as well as elected and appointed leaders.
 These are

-- Vestry is a body of people elected from the church membership to assist the minister and the church in executing the purposes and aims of the church
+Vestry is a body of people elected from the church membership to assist the minister and the church in executing the application and implementation of the doctrines of the church

-- Wardens – there are two wardens one elected (peoples warden) and one appointed (vicars warden), these are involved in the day to day responsibility of holding the minister accountable for upholding the doctrine and practice of the church.
+Wardens – there are two wardens one elected (peoples warden) and one appointed (vicars warden), these are involved in the day to day responsibility of holding the minister accountable for upholding the application and implementation of the doctrines of the church

-- Synod representative – representatives provide the church with the opportunity to apply and shape the purposes and aims of the church and diocese so that they uphold faithful doctrine and practice at a diocesan/provincial level.
+Synod representative – elected representatives provide the church with the opportunity to apply and shape the application and implementation of the doctrines of the church and diocese so that they uphold faithful doctrine and practice at a diocesan/provincial level.

 catholic – meaning ‘universal’ – referring broadly to the worldwide Christian Church or to all believers in Jesus Christ regardless of denominational affiliation.